 Frida was undoubtedly a career-defining role for Hayek, earning her a Best Actress Oscar nomination, in addition to the film amassing five further nominations, and walking away with two Oscars on the big day.
 Hayek described the biopic, which she co-produced, as a passion project to The New Yorker, ‘One of the forces that gave me the determination to pursue my career was the story of Frida Kahlo, who in the golden age of the Mexican muralists would do small intimate paintings that everybody looked down on.
 She had the courage to express herself while disregarding skepticism.
 My greatest ambition was to tell her story.
 It became my mission to portray the life of this extraordinary artist and to show my native Mexico in a way that combated stereotypes.’
 Hayek goes on to recount how ‘The Weinstein empire, which was then Miramax, had become synonymous with quality, sophistication and risk taking — a haven for artists who were complex and defiant.
 It was everything that Frida was to me and everything I aspired to be.’
 In the end she succeeded, but this feeling would soon be outweighed by the price she had to pay, being the subject of Weinstein’s repugnant demands.
 These included letting Weinstein watch her shower, perform oral sex on her, and letting his naked friend give her a massage.

 As I learned that Frida’s 15 year anniversary was occurring today, I wanted to rewatch it for old time’s sake; it had been a favourite film of mine.
 But I felt uneasy I would be doing so in the Post-Weinstein era, privy to Hayek’s disturbing account of what had gone on behind the cameras.
 Surely in some ways, this would taint the film irrevocably?
 With this mind, I wondered to what extent we can truly separate the art from the artist.
-If a film is a good film, I believe it’s undeniably good in its own right.
+I’ve always believed if a film is good, a film remains undeniably good in its own right.
 But when we are armed with certain background knowledge, it becomes impossible for the emotional responses which this information generates, to not infiltrate our thoughts.
 As I rewatched Frida, I found this was the case; for the majority, one half of me was emotionally invested in the film, while the other half was invested in my external knowledge of it.
-Overall, while I still appreciated and enjoyed the film – with these thoughts constantly weaving in and out of my consciousness – I did so considerably less than I had previously.
+Overall, while I still appreciated the film – with these thoughts constantly weaving in and out of my consciousness – I did so considerably less than I had previously.

 The suffering, pain, mental and physical abuse Hayek had to endure, mirrors these forces which Frida had to contend with in her life.
 But just like Frida’s fierce determination to not let life’s adversities crush her down, Hayek’s story becomes a tale of perseverance; a woman against all odds finishing a film – under Weinstein’s near-impossible demands, including Hayek raising $10 million for the film and rewriting the script for no additional payment – because Weinstein was dissatisfied with the film’s sexual appeal.
 Although there are no winners in situations like these, Hayek emerges victorious by speaking out against her oppressor and hopefully encouraging more victims in the #MeToo movement to find their own voices.
 One aspect which certainly troubled me the most, is how many other sex or intimacy scenes have we watched where victims have suffered in silence at the hands of their oppressor?
 If there’s one thing I’ve realised, it’s in the era of #MeToo we can’t look at things with the same set of eyes we once did before.
 This, at least, plants some seeds of hope.